micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 When you hit this you might get back a `HTTP 429` or `HTTP 503`

-boto3 can mostly automatically handle this via retries[^3] with minimal impact on your application
+boto3 attempts to handle this invisibly via retries[^3] to minimize impact on your application

 [^2]: [https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html)